c-hatoma/HW3/README.md

 This is a test line from RStudio.

-This is bea's test line
+this is bea's test line